 The Alternative Minimum Tax (AMT), is a separate tax calculation meant to make sure that certain taxpayers pay a minimum amount of income tax.
 This tax calculation applies different rules, such as limiting certain deductions and credits, in turn making your tax bill higher than it would be under regular tax calculations.

 AMT typically only affects the high earners of the world.
 When reporting your income during tax time, if you cross the AMT exemption border, you’ll trigger the AMT tax.
-In layman’s terms, taxes will be calculated using the standard tax rules and then calculated again using the AMT rates (26% or 28%).
+In other words, taxes will be calculated using the standard tax rules and then calculated again using the AMT rates (26% or 28%).
 You will then have to pay the higher of the two amounts.

-7) What Are The Income Limits For The Earned Income Tax Credit (EITC)?
+7. What Are the Income Limits for the Earned Income Tax Credit?

 2023 EITC Income Ranges and Tax Credit